danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 the header `Content-Type: application/json` to indicate this.

 Here is an example curl command using the three options described above.
 As a side note, we are using a fictional endpoint in this example.
-You may also notice we are using backslashes to break the command into multiple lines.
+You may also notice the backslashes breaking the command into multiple lines.
 Using backslashes can help make a curl command easier to read.

 ```